-Mental health is an important part of our overall health.
-It affects how we think and feel about ourselves and the world around us.
-Good mental health helps us have positive relationships with others, make good decisions, and cope with life’s challenges.
+Mental health is just as important as physical health.
+It affects how we think and feel about ourselves and the people around us.
+Good mental health promotes positive relationships, good decisions, and healthy coping skills.

-A mentally healthy child has a positive quality of life.
-He or she can develop friendships, learn new things, and do well in school.
-Sometimes children have mental health problems that affect how they feel, think, and behave.
-These need to be diagnosed and treated early on.
-If they are not, the child could have more serious problems later in life.
+A mentally healthy child can develop friendships, learn new things, and do well in school.
+Poor mental health can negatively affect how a child feels, thinks, and behaves.
+Early detection and treatment can help.
+Ignoring your child’s mental health, could lead to serious problems later in life.
 These could include severe mental or emotional issues, substance abuse, or even suicide.

 Path to improved well being

-Helping your child develop good mental health is one of a parent’s most important jobs.
-This helps lay a foundation for your child’s well being that can continue into adulthood.
+Nurturing your child’s mental health is one of a parent’s most important jobs.
+It helps lay a foundation for your child’s well being into adulthood.

-There are many things you can do to support your child’s mental health.
+There are many things you can do to support your child’s mental well being.

 Children with good self-esteem are happier.
-They are less likely to be swayed by peer pressure, and are able to make better decisions.
+They are less likely to be swayed by peer pressure.
+They are able to make better decisions.

 - Praise them.
-Acknowledge their efforts, not just what they achieve.
-Offer them praise and encouragement.
+Acknowledge their efforts and achievements.
+Offer encouragement.

 - Give them responsibilities.
-Assign your child age-appropriate chores around the house.
-They will know they are contributing and can feel good about doing a good job.
+Assign your child age-appropriate chores.
+They will feel good about contributing.

-- Spend time with them.
-Kids realize they are important when people make time to spend with them.
+- Spend time together.
+Kids know they are important when people spend time with them.

 Challenges are part of life.
 It can be hard to watch our children struggle or be hurt.
-But you can teach them how to make it through those times.
+But you can teach them how to make it through tough times.

 - Help them cope with loss and change.
-Be honest and clear with them.
-Give them support and reassurance.
+Be honest and clear.
+Support and reassure your children.
 Try to find positives in the situation, if you can.

 - Help them manage stress.
-Stress cannot be completely avoided.
-Teach them methods of handling it, such as taking deep breaths or going for a walk.
+Stress cannot be avoided.
+Teach them methods of handling it.
+This might include deep breathing or going for a walk.

 - Help them learn from setbacks.
 Challenges and setbacks are good learning opportunities.
 Help your child figure out what they can learn from the mistakes they make.

 Children can have a hard time dealing with emotions.
-Your support can help.
+You can help by:

-- Listen to them.
-Let your child express how he or she feels.
-When you acknowledge their concerns and take them seriously, they know they can trust you.
+- Listening to them.
+Let your child express his or her feelings.
+Acknowledge their concerns and take them seriously to develop trust.